RaffaelloFornasiere/ing-sw-2021-Cosaro-Fornasiere-Scapolan/README.md

 - A [sequence diagram](https://github.com/RaffaelloFornasiere/ing-sw-2021-Cosaro-Fornasiere-Scapolan/tree/main/deliverables/UMLdiagram/Sequence%20Diagrams/PlayLeaderCard) showing the action of activating a leader card, together with an explanatory text
 - A series of [complete UML diagrams](https://github.com/RaffaelloFornasiere/ing-sw-2021-Cosaro-Fornasiere-Scapolan/tree/main/deliverables/UMLdiagram/CompleteUML) for the whole application

-###Requirements
+### Requirements
-The application supports only UNIX based operating systems (like Linux or MACOS) due to the use of special characters to color the text in the CLI.
+The application supports only UNIX based operating systems (like Linux or macOS) due to the use of special characters to color the text in the CLI.
 It requires Java SE 14.

-###Instruction for testing
+### Instruction for testing
-####Single player
+#### Single player
 The application in single player can be run by executing the following command:
 ```bash
 java -jar client.jar